salvacarrion/autonmt/docs/guide/data/tokenization.md

 backends — you only pick the `subword_model`; AutoNMT does the rest.

 !!! tip "The low-level tokenizer engines"
-    Moses and SentencePiece are wrapped in `autonmt.datasets.tokenizers`.
+    Moses and SentencePiece are wrapped in `autonmt.datasets.processing.tokenizers`.
 You almost never touch them directly, but if you need to train or apply a tokenizer outside the builder, that's where the thin engines live.